cloudiator/docker/README.md

 * install git
 * git clone the repository: git clone https://github.com/cloudiator/docker.git
 * edit the env-template to e.g. change the API-Key used to secure the REST-endpoint
+* cp the env-template to .env: cp env-template .env
 * run docker-compose up

 ## Use